coursera-dl/coursera-dl/README.md

 * If you get an error like `Could not find class: <CLASS_NAME>`:
     * Verify that the name of the course is correct.
-Current class names in coursera are composed by a short course name e.g. class and the current version of the course e.g. class-001, class-002, etc.
+Current class names in coursera are composed by a short course name e.g. `class` and the current version of the course (a number).
+For example, for a class named `class`, you would have to use `class-001`, `class-002` etc.
     * Second, verify that you are enrolled in the course.
-You won't be able to access the course materials if you are not officially enrolled and agreed to the honor course via the website.
+You won't be able to access the course materials if you are not officially enrolled and agreed to the honor course *via the website*.

 ## Feedback